The most interesting facts about Kyrgyzstan include an epic poem, a rich nomadic culture and the World Nomad Games.

 1. Kyrgyzstan is a landlocked country in Asia.
 A landlocked country is surrounded by land and doesn’t have access to open sea.
 Presently, there are 45 landlocked countries in the world along with five partially recognised nations.

-2. During the 8th century, Arab invaders conquered what is now Kyrgyzstan and introduced Islam.
+2. During the eighth century, Arab invaders conquered what is now Kyrgyzstan and introduced Islam.
 Kyrgyzstan remains a predominately Muslim country with around 90% of its population Sunni Muslim.

 (Source: BBC News, CIA World Fact Book)

 3. The historic Silk Road, the ancient trading route that connected China with Europe and the Middle East, runs through Kyrgyzstan.
-Silk Road sites comprise one of the country’s three UNESCO World Heritage Sites.
+The Silk Roads UNESCO World Heritage Site is a transnational site shared with China and Kazakhstan.

 (Source: UNESCO)